Mrs. Pomietlo, Speech Language Pathologist

-Ms. Sassman is the special education teacher for grades K-12.
-This is Ms. Sassman’s 5th year teaching with Responsive education.
+Ms. Sassman teaches special education.
+This is Ms. Sassman’s 6th year teaching with Responsive Education.
 She earned her Bachelor of Science in Elementary Education for grades preschool-4th through John Brown University.
 She also earned her Master’s in Science for Special Education grades K-12 through Arkansas State University.
 Outside of school, Ms. Sassman enjoys camping, swimming, traveling, and spending time with friends, family, and her two dogs Mila and Malcolm.

 Mrs. Williams earned a Bachelors of Science in Child Development.
 She has worked with children with special needs for the last four years in various roles.
 This will be her first year in a classroom.
 She is excited to help children grow and succeed.
 Mrs. Williams enjoys reading, spending time with family, and outdoor activities.